ReconfigureIO/UX/docs/source/tutorial_1_hist_parallel.rst

 To create a histogram we need to take some data samples and place each one into a bin – think of the bins as the histogram bars.
 Samples need to be placed into the correct bin, dependent on sample value and the ranges set for each bin.
 Bin ranges can be set in a convenient way so that huge numbers can be bit-shifted down and placed by just looking at their most significant bits – ``123`` rather than ``123,456``, for example.

-Because the FPGA hardware is inherently parallel, we have the option to perform many operations at the same time, massively speeding the process up.
+Because the FPGA hardware is effectively a blank canvas, we have the option to perform many operations at the same time by configuring the FPGA into separate sections of circuitry for each of these processes that we want to run in parallel.
+This will massively speed up the throughput of our sample data.
 To take advantage of this we need to use Go's concurrency primitives to structure our code so it translates well onto the parallel hardware.

 Introducing parallelism
 -----------------------